Recently Indonesia has been through rapid development in almost every sector. The country has transformed into a key player in the global economy.

-3. If you are investing in a conditionally open business sector that only allows a minority share for foreign shareholders, the professional shareholder/director/commissioner as the majority shareholder will have full rights of ownership and run the decision-making process in the company, particularly if the local nominee is acting as the director.
+3. If you are investing in a conditionally open business sector that only allows a minority share for foreign shareholders, the professional shareholder/director/commissioner as the majority shareholder will have full rights of ownership and run the decision-making process in the company, particularly if the local counterpart is acting as the director.

 Hence, if you are a foreign investor who wishes to invest in Indonesia and use a professional shareholder/director/commissioner, we suggest you combination some of these solutions:

-1. Make a reliable, notarised set of agreements with the local nominee to cover all your rights.
+1. Make a reliable, notarised set of agreements with the local partner to cover all your rights.
 Cekindo provides you shareholder service using individual and corporate shareholders and appropriate set of agreements to protect your ownership with no breaking any Indonesian laws.

 2. You may prefer to establish a Representative Office with 100% of ownership with not requirement for minimal capital however you can only perform research, marketing, and promotion activities.
 You are not allowed to generate revenue in Indonesia and all revenue have to go directly to the head office.

 3. Have more professional shareholders to avoid one person from owning a majority share ( with minimum 2 shareholders based on Indonesian regulation)